 How do I choose an Executor for my Will?

-- The role of Executor can be complex and time consuming: the Executor secures the assets and estate of the person who has died (in other words, the Executor looks after all of your stuff when you are not around anymore and takes inventory).
+- The role of this individual can be complex and time consuming: this person secures the assets and estate of the person who has died (in other words, the Executor looks after all of your stuff when you are not around anymore and takes inventory).

 - The Executor has to make sure that your assets (particularly heirlooms and antiques) are properly appraised and evaluated (i.e. find out how much these items are worth).
 See this real-life example.

 - Paying off any debts you owe : this is a huge part of why a Will is so important.
 When you do not have a Will in place, that means that your estate has to pay extra legal fees to hire a lawyer to figure out to where all your things go.

 - Make funeral arrangements – sounds like an easy task but comes with emotional baggage and extra financial costs which are taken from the estate.

 - Forwarding mail, canceling subscriptions, etc. In order to cancel mail or subscriptions the Executor has to provide proof through a death certificate.

 Those are just SOME of the tasks an Executor has to take care of.
 Which is why you should consider the following when it comes down to CHOOSING the Executor for your Last Will and Testament :

 - Is this person up for the task?
 Given the administrative, legal and financial headaches the role of an Executor can bring (on top of having a full time job), does this person have the ability and time to take on this role?